Steven-Tio/Steven-Tio/README.md

 - 👋 Hi, I’m @Steven-Tio
--  I’m interested in data science and software development
+-  I’m interested in software security and development
 -  I’m a current second-year undergrad majoring in computer science
 -  I’m looking for new challenges and a summer internship
 -  Reach me at stevensanjtio@gmail.com